wmfs/tymly-website/docs/guide/README.md

     pizza-data.json
 ```

 You'll see an empty array (inferred from the `pizza` model-schema) has been scaffolded.
-Let's replace the empty JSON array in `/seed-data/pizza-data.json` with the following:
+Let's replace the empty `data` JSON array in `/seed-data/pizza-data.json` so the file looks like:

 `TODO: Provide demo pizza data`

 ## Card Templates

-::: tip TL;DR
+::: tip Introducing Card Templates
-In Tymly, the layout and behavior of any user interface, be it used for collecting or displaying data, is configured via a "card template".
+In Tymly, the layout and behaviour of any user interface, be it used for collecting or displaying data, is configured via a **Card template**.
 Card templates can be considered as the "view" part of Tymly's implementation of the MVC pattern.
 :::

-The following **card templates** might be considered good candidates for our Tymly Pizza blueprint:
+The following **Card Templates** might be considered good candidates for our Tymly Pizza blueprint:

 * `customer-details-form`
 * `order-form`
 * `order-tracker-dashboard`
 * `kitchen-dashboard`

-The JSON-based [Cardscript](https://github.com/wmfs/cardscript) language (a sister project of Tymly) is used to write **card templates**.
+The JSON-based [Cardscript](https://github.com/wmfs/cardscript) language (a sister project of Tymly) is used to write **Card Templates**.

 As mentioned in its documentation, Cardscript is actually an extended implementation of the [Adaptive Cards](https://adaptivecards.io/explorer/) open standard that originated from Microsoft.
 As such, any content written for use in a vanilla Adaptive Cards client will be usable in Tymly.